 The students of the Master in Literary Creation have as a common denominator their passion for writing and the literary world, and they take the master with the aim of developing their creativity and turning their passion into their profession.
 They come from different parts of the world, mainly from Latin America.
-The disciplines they have studied are very heterogeneous but the most notable are: Communication, Language and Literature, and Law.
+The disciplines they have studied are very heterogeneous but the most notable are: Communication, Language and Literature, and Journalism and Translation.

 Previous studies in Communication and Journalism